jgrimard/PDF-Hairline-Fix/README.md

 ## How it works
 - Parses each page’s content stream with pypdf
+- Iterates through content stream operators and operands using pypdf.
+(Does not use Regex, which can miss edge cases or change things it shouldn't).
 - Finds the PDF operator `w` (set line width)
 - If the width is below the configured threshold, replaces it with the threshold value
 - Recompresses the content stream and writes a new PDF